code-pushup/cli/examples/plugins/src/package-json/docs/type.audit.md

-# 📦 Package Json Audit - License
+# 📦 Package Json Audit - Module Type

-🕵️ **An audit to check the `license` settings in `package.json` files.** 📦
+🕵️ **An audit to check the `type` settings in `package.json` files.** 📦

 ---

-The audit evaluates the `license` property of a `package.json` file.
+The audit evaluates the `type` property of a `package.json` file.

 You can configure the plugin with the following options:

-- `license` as string naming the license type
+- `type` as string naming the module type

 ## Details

-The audit provides additional details on the `license` property in cases a file result is given.
+The audit provides additional details on the `type` property in cases a file result is given.

 ### Issues